PlanForVisa

 Is a business plan required for an E-2 visa?

 Yes.
 While USCIS doesn't mandate a specific format, a detailed business plan is the primary document used to evaluate whether your enterprise is "real and operating" and not "marginal."
-Submitting without one is virtually guaranteed to result in an RFE or denial.
+Submitting without one makes an RFE or denial much more likely.

 Can I use a business plan I already have?